 I’m worried about all the inflation the Biden administration and the Federal Reserve are pumping into the economy, but how can I be sure precious metals will provide protection?

 History proves that gold and silver perform well overall in inflationary times.

-But they aren’t guaranteed to rise on day-to-day basis.
+But they aren’t guaranteed to rise on a day-to-day basis.
 Precious metals shine when measured over an entire inflation cycle, which can last years or even decades.